miurahr/aqtinstall/docs/cli.rst

     Optional field to specify tool variant.
 It may be required for vcredist and mingw installation. tool variant names may be 'qt.tools.win64_mingw810', 'qt.tools.vcredist_msvc2013_x64'.

-You should use the :ref:`List Tool command` to display what tools and tool variant names are available.
+You should use the :ref:`List-Tool command` to display what tools and tool variant names are available.

 See `common options`_.